Tag: BT Group

 BT Group up 11.7 points.
 This share has climbed nicely over the last few days bouncing off a 50% retracement line.
 We are holding.

 Halliburton up 63 points.
 In the oil equipment sector.
 This share came down 70 points on Friday.
-However, we bought at a reasonable price, and the possible upside is well worth risking our present 63 points.
+However, we bought at a good price and the possible up side is well worth risking our present 63 points.
 I will move our stop however so that at worst we will break even.

 ITV PLC up 6.4 points.
-We bought this at a reasonable price and the last three days have seen a fair jump.
+We bought this at a good price and the last 3 days have seen a reasonable jump.
 A hold.

 Moneysupermarket.com up 5.4 points.
-A significant drop a week or so ago.
+This took a large drop a week or so ago.
 It provided a good buy signal for us, and the share moved up nicely during the end of last week.
 A hold for us.

-Monster Beverage up 35 points and close to our stop.
+Monster Beverage up 35 points.
+This came down close to our stop.
 We were lucky not to have a loss on Monster.
-Price moved up on Friday, but we are not out of the woods yet.
+Price moved up on Friday but we are not out of the woods yet.
 A nervous hold.

 Under Armour Inc. up 275 points.
-Level for a few weeks.
+This has been level for a few weeks.
 It jumped up nicely a week ago then stayed level again.
 Stop moved to break even.
 We will hold.

 Foreign Exchange currency pairs – I’m still struggling to master the FX market and I’m down on those trades.
 However, we have made a clear adjustment to our strategy and potential benefits are well worth the perseverance.

-I will include FX in coming weekly reports so you will see the (more significant than shares) ups and downs of the market.
+I will include FX in coming weekly reports so you will see the (larger than shares) ups and downs of the market.

 We usually only trade shares long (unlike the FX market which we trade long and short).

 The FTSE 350 and S&P 500 markets were generally down this week.
-Specific sectors like Home Construction had a good week.
+Certain sectors like Home Construction had a good week.

 However, the general down periods in the market present us with buy signals.

 The one I got wrong was Southwestern Energy Co.
-A higher risk share for us as it was early in an up cycle following a sizeable down period.
+A higher risk share for us as it was early in an up cycle following a large down cycle.
 It retraced more than I wanted.

 On the plus side, we entered:

-Arm Holdings which we got for a reasonable price and is up a few points.
+Arm Holdings which we got for a good price and is up a few points.

-BT Group, this is a weak growth share but a positive growth none the less.
+BT Group, this is a weak growth share but a positive growth non the less.
 We are at even on this.

 Monster Beverage had a good buy signal but has moved lower.
-We are still in this share although my stop position will not allow it to run much lower.
-Hopefully, we’ll get an excellent recovery in the market and Monster next week.
+We are still in this share although my stop position will not allow it to move much lower.
+Hopefully we’ll get a nice recover in the market and Monster next week.

 A reminder not to use this as recommendations as the buy time on most has probably passed.
 You would end up buying as I’m selling!